-“The excision of a transposon from a native location followed by its integration at another location in a host genome is called non-replicative mechanism of transposition.”
+“The excision of a transposon from a native location followed by its integration at another location in a host genome is referred to as a non-replicative mechanism of transposition.”

-The non-replicative mechanism of transposition, a cut and paste mechanism also known as the conservative mode of the transposition that helps transposon to jump from one location to another without leaving a copy of it at the original location.
+The non-replicative mechanism of transposition, a kind of ‘cut and paste mechanism’, is also known as the conservative model of the transposition that helps transposons to jump from one location to another without leaving a copy behind.

 - Transposons: A Jumping Entity and a Foe with Benefits

 - Transposase, Transposons and Antibiotic Resistance in Bacteria

 - Transposons in eukaryotes

 The transposons are the mobile genetic elements present in prokaryotes as well as eukaryotes that can move from one location to another location.
 Structurally, it contains a gene body that can make a couple of genes, terminal repeats either inverted or direct and a piece of the previous host DNA.

 They are categorized into retrotransposons that can move via the RNA intermediate and DNA transposons that can transfer via the DNA intermediates.
 The transposition mechanism varies among different transposons.